 Anyone could cause harm.
-It could be family, friends, paid staff, volunteers, other service users or strangers.
+It could be family, friends, paid staff, volunteers, service users or strangers.
 Some adults may be more at risk because of a disability, illness or health condition.

-You should speak up if you or someone you know is feeling under pressure to hand over money or personal property.
+Speak up if you or someone you know is feeling under pressure to hand over money or personal property.

 - stealing, cheating or fraud

 - putting on pressure to have a will rewritten

 - stopping someone from having their money or belongings.